 Increase in demand for clean and sustainable energy

 With the increase in the demand for clean energy, the demand for solar energy increases which further increase the demand for innovative materials used for developing solar glass, PV films, and other supporting equipment, the development of perovskite cells have been in research and development trend and is now getting commercialized gradually.
-The material fulfills the need of consumers by offering them a material which increases the sustainability of solar energy and makes it economical.
+The material fulfills the need of consumers by offering them a material that increases the sustainability of solar energy and makes it economical.
 There are multiple organizations that are undertaking projects to explore the market of perovskites solar cells.
 For instance, In October 2020, Saule launched solar panels with perovskite solar cells.
 The product is to be marketed in Europe and then to other parts of the world.
 Similarly, In August 2020, Perovskite solar cells manufacturing facility is set in Quzhou, east China's Zhejiang Province.
 The manufacturing facility is backed by Microquanta Semiconductor with the production of 200,000 perovskite PV glass by the 2020 year-end.
 In September 2020, the commercial perovskite PV project is undertaken by Oxford PV to integrate Perovskite cells and Silicon Cells and introduce them in the markets by 2021.
 Furthermore, The Office of Energy Efficiency & Renewable Energy holds open bids for external entities for innovating hybrid perovskites solar cells technology corresponding to the amount of $4m as the award.
 Such advancements are expected to increase the demand for perovskite solar cells.

 Government funding for the development and commercialization of Perovskite Solar Cells

-The government is forming entities and funding projects which encourage the commercialization of low-cost solar cells to increase the usage of renewable source of energy.
+The government is forming entities and funding projects which encourage the commercialization of low-cost solar cells to increase the usage of renewable sources of energy.
 For instance, The U.S. Department of Energy’s (DOE’s) National Renewable Energy Laboratory (NREL) has formed an entity named the US-MAP for US Manufacturing of Advanced Perovskites Consortium, with a focus to speed the development of low-cost perovskite solar cells for the making it available for both industrial and commercial use.
 The National Renewable Energy Laboratory NREL has developed a Silicon-Perovskite cell by using perovskites atop a silicon solar cell to create a multijunction solar cell, the new cell increases the efficiency to 27% compared to 21% silicon cells.
 NREL also aimed to increase the longevity of Perovskite solar cells by modifying their chemical characteristics which limit the breakdown of the solar cells.
 As the developments increase the technology will get cheaper.
 According to the International Renewable Energy Agency (IRENA), solar power generation can be regarded as a fully developed low-cost alternative to conventional fuel such as petrol, diesel, as the global weighted average cost of electricity for utility-scale solar PV cells have declined 75% to below USD 0.10/kWh since 2010.

 Innovative technologies for Perovskites

 There are innovative projects which increased the interest of consumers towards perovskite.
 For instance, in January 2021, Australian University of Queensland researchers have designed a perovskite solar cell with 21.1% efficiency and high moisture resistance.
 They have modified the characteristics by adding fluorinated lead salt in the processing solution which is used with methylammonium lead iodide.
-With these modifications, the cells became 21.1% more competent with an open-circuit voltage of 1.12 V, a short-circuit current of 22.4 mA/cm2, and a fill factor of 84%.
-Similarly, to increase the efficiency, King Abdullah University of Science & Technology (KAUST) and the University of Toronto has produced double-sided perovskite cells which gathers more light and produce more energy as compared to normal perovskite cell.
+With these modifications, the cells became 21.1% more competent with an open-circuit voltage of 1.12 V, a short-circuit current of 22.4 mA/cm2 and a fill factor of 84%.
+Similarly, to increase efficiency, King Abdullah University of Science & Technology (KAUST) and the University of Toronto have produced double-sided perovskite cells which gather more light and produce more energy as compared to normal perovskite cell.
 Such initiatives drive the demand and contribute to the utility of perovskite cells.

 Though the demand for perovskite cells remains positive in the solar energy sector due to the increase in the efficiency of photovoltaic power conversion from almost 6% to 22%, with continuous improvement in design, structure, and other properties.
 There exist limitations in the fastest emerging and clean solar technology.
 The perovskite cells are criticized for their material toxicity.
 There remains a high concentration of lead which is a pressing environmental concern.
 The utility of the solar perovskites’ cells is also less as compared to the silicon alternative as it offers less power longevity.
 This is the major hurdle for making it commercial as it may offer less benefit when compared to cost.

-North American nations such as the US, Canada have a demand for Perovskite Cells which can be attributed to demand for sustainable solar power-generating devices.
+North American nations such as the US, Canada have a demand for Perovskite Cells which can be attributed to the demand for sustainable solar power-generating devices.
 The change in consumer preference towards green energy is expected to drive demand in North America.
 The use of cells in Automotive, Aerospace industry applications also contributes to the demand.
 Overall, China, the USA, Canada, Germany leads the market for Perovskite Cells.
 China holds a significant share in manufacturing Perovskites and other types of solar cells.
-Countries such as India are seen as the emerging market for innovative solar technologies.
+Countries such as India are seen as emerging markets for innovative solar technologies.

 Frequently Asked Questions (FAQs)